SAP/luigi/docs/navigation-parameters-reference.md

      - **description**: Key value JSON object, where `key` is the language and `value` is the text used as placeholder in the search input field.
 This function doesn't have any input parameter.
    - **toggleSearch**
      - **type**: Function
-     - **description**: This function will be executed very time you click on search icon.
+     - **description**: This function will be executed every time you click on the search icon.
     - **attributes**:
       - **element**
         - **type**: INPUT element